Alexander-Ploskin/Pac-Man/src/controller/README.md

 Due to these computational constraints, Value Iteration is currently implemented and tested only on 6×6 grids, and comparative experiments are not included in the results table.

+### 4. Cross Entropy

+#### Description

+In Cross Entropy method we:

+- Generate N sessions
+- Select M elite sessions with the highest reward
+- Train policy model on pairs (state, action) from these elite actions
+- Repeat until convergence

 ### parameters for experiment
 Common parameters: